-Auto Button

-(Located on the Engine Fan Control Screen)
+Auto Button (Located on the Engine Fan Control Screen)

-Use the slide bar (next to Interval) and adjust to desired value (amount of time between automatic fan reversals).

-NOTE: Slide right to increase time, or left to decrease time.

-NOTE: Auto Fan Reverse interval range is between 10 and 240 minutes.

-NOTE: A progress bar is located near the bottom of the screen to display the current number of minutes into the fan reversal process.

-- Once the selected time interval has been reached, the Reverse Button will illuminate and the Auto Fan Reverse process will start over. - When finished, press the Auto Button to the OFF position.
+- Use the slide bar (next to Interval) and adjust to desired value (amount of time between automatic fan reversals). - NOTE: Slide right to increase time, or left to decrease time. - NOTE: Auto Fan Reverse interval range is between 10 and 240 minutes. - NOTE: A progress bar is located near the bottom of the screen to display the current number of minutes into the fan reversal process. - Once the selected time interval has been reached, the Reverse Button will illuminate and the Auto Fan Reverse process will start over.